behzadtabari/AI_projects/README.md

 The AI projects are inspired by Multiple Courses that I took and am taking in ML and DL

 **Description**
--  The whole idea of this Repo is to finally create a hierarchical path to embrace DL and ML.
+-  The whole idea of this Repo is to create a hierarchical path to embrace DL and ML finally.
--  Check each Docu in every folder for more detailed information of the projects
+-  Check each Docu in every folder for more detailed information on the projects

 ## Folder Structure
 - [docs](./docs): Documentation files